 There are best practices for each medium of communication (poster, social media, small flyers), so do some research to convey your messages in the most appropriate tone for each medium.
 Posters use few words, whereas on social media, it’s best to share an anecdote.

 Pictures speak a thousand words, as they say.
 Present information in a diagram, illustration, or picture.
 You should also add elements specific to your organization, to make the visuals even more unique and immediately recognizable.
-You can add your organization’s logo or add your organization’s logo color on top of the photo.
+You can add your organization’s logo or add your logo's color on top of the photo.

 Put yourself in your audience’s shoes.
 What would interest them?
 What would be useful to them?
 What would make them laugh?

 If you’re not sure what type of content your community wants to see, you can conduct a survey or ask a few of your members or donors for their opinions.

 Corinne knows she needs high energy content